antidot/html-connector/README.md

 ## Optional arguments

-### FTML splitting algorithm
+### Optional FTML splitting algorithm

-You can use the FTML splitting algorithm.
-You will need to install the FTML connector first.
-Once it's done you can then add the `use_ftml` parameter:
+If the FTML connector is installed you can then add the `use_ftml` parameter:

 ```python
 from antidot.connector.html import publish_html, publish_html_with_client, html_to_fluid_api